 Michael Smith is the Manager of Foundation and Government Giving at the Pittsburgh Cultural Trust, a non-profit arts-presenting organization that curates Pittsburgh’s 14-block Cultural District.
 In this capacity, he has enabled the growth of the Pittsburgh Humanities Festival, the Three Rivers Arts Festival, and arts integration residencies in K-12 schools across the region.
 Michael is also a doctoral candidate at Duquesne University, writing on geocriticism and American railspace.
 He has presented this research at the Modern Language Association Convention, the National Humanities Conference, and the American Literature Association conference.

 Omar Woodard is executive director of GreenLight Fund Philadelphia, a nonprofit venture capital firm focused on improving economic mobility, and an adjunct professor of business at Temple University.
 He is a board member of the Philanthropy Network of Greater Philadelphia, Global Philadelphia Association, Maternity Care Coalition, and Girard College Foundation.
 He is a Fellow with the Institute for Emerging Health Professions at Thomas Jefferson University, a Fellow with the Association of Black Foundation Executives, a Toyota Presidential Fellow with the Center for the Study of the Presidency and Congress, and he received the Hansjoerg Wyss Award for Social Enterprise from Harvard Business School.
-Omar received a M.P.A in nonprofit management, and a B.A. in International Affairs (Economics, Arabic) and a minor in public policy, both from the George Washington University, where he was a Presidential Fellow and Student Body President.
+Omar received an M.P.A in nonprofit management, and a B.A. in International Affairs (Economics, Arabic), and a minor in public policy, both from the George Washington University, where he was a Presidential Fellow and Student Body President.